magento/devdocs/.github/CONTRIBUTING.md

 - Define the goal of your topic.
 What exactly do you want to teach the reader?
 - Make the title of your topic reflect the content.
 - Keep your sentences concise and try to separate conceptual information from procedural steps.
 - Batch several small changes into a single pull request (instead of separate ones) to ensure your contributions get approved and merged quickly.
 Have several typo fixes across several areas of documentation?
-Batch them into on PR.
+Batch them into one PR.
 - Remember to use active voice (not passive), write in the present tense, and use a friendly tone in second person.
 For example, _"The log captures commands, output..."_.
 - Use notes to alert readers about important details.
 - Use cross-references to other topics if appropriate.
 We can help you with the syntax if it is not clear.
 The template provides an example you can use.